mongodb-labs/mongo-recsys/README.txt

 3. Open up an instance of the mongo shell.

-4. Run the following commands in the mongo shell:
+4. Run the following commands in the mongo shell, to enable text search:

 	use daviddb
 	db.movies.ensureIndex("title" : "text")